smec-ethz/bamboost/README.md

 <a href="https://gitlab.com/cmbm-ethz/bamboost/-/commits/test-ci"><img alt="coverage report" src="https://gitlab.com/cmbm-ethz/bamboost/badges/test-ci/coverage.svg" /></a>
 </div>

-## Documentation

 ## Installation
-Install the latest release from the Package repository:
+Install the latest release from the package repository:
 ```
 pip install bamboost
 ```
-> :warning: If you're system runs into problems installing `mpi4py`, make sure python header files are installed.
-Quickly google what you need (something like `python3-dev`, `libpython3.8-dev`, etc.).

 Install the package in editable mode for more flexibility, $e.g.$ if you plan to make changes yourself: